 In the end it's up to you which one you get, but for right now I'm spending the extra bucks and going with the General Motors Corp.
 AC Delco component.
 The main reason is because it's no fun lowering the gas tank down or taking it out altogether.
 This leads us to the next section which is how to deal with the fuel tank.

 I’m getting tired of pulling the gas tank on Chevrolet and GMC trucks.
-I’m losing track of how many times I had to replace the fuel pump on a GM product.
+I’m losing track of how many times I had to replace the electric fuel pump on a General Motors automobile.

 Sidebar: Foreign car manufacturers put access hatches above the fuel tank sending unit area so that you can service these parts without removing the tank.